simpulton/angular2-patterns-in-angular1/04_create_a_component_controller_in_es6.md

 # Create a Component Controller in ES6

 The simplest version of an Angular 2 component is just an HTML template and a selector that allows us to attach our component to the DOM.
-As an organizational mechanism, this is a great approach, but eventually, we will need to provide some presentational logic to some of our components.
+As an organizational mechanism, this is a great approach, but eventually, we will need to provide presentational logic to some of our components.
 Adding presentational logic is relatively easy to do in Angular 2 because all of our components require an ES6 class to decorate.
 In fact, our ES6 class may hold nothing at all, but it is always there.

 ```javascript
 import {Component, OnInit} from '@angular/core';